Appendix - List of activities and processors

 Legal Basis: It has approval from the Secretary of State under section 251 of the NHS Act 2006 to process patient identifiable information who fit within a certain criteria.

-Processor: LeDeR, Sussex ICB, NHS England
+Processor : ICB, NHS England

 Shared Care Record

-Purpose: In order for the practice to have access to a shared record, the Integrated Care Service has commissioned a number of systems including GP Connect, which is managed by NHS Digital, to enable a shared care record, which will assist in patient information to be used for a number of care related services.
+Purpose: In order for the practice to have access to a shared record, the Integrated Care Service has commissioned a number of systems including GP connect, which is managed by NHS Digital, to enable a shared care record, which will assist in patient information to be used for a number of care related services.
 These may include Population Health Management, Direct Care, and analytics to assist with planning services for the use of the local health population.

-Where data is used for secondary uses, no personal identifiable data will be used.
+Where data is used for secondary uses no personal identifiable data will be used.

-Where personal confidential data is used for research, explicit consent will be required.
+Where personal confidential data is used for Research explicit consent will be required.

-Processor: NHS England
+Processor: NHS Digital

 Local shared care record